albustroke1729/amfoss-task/task-00/README.md

-Install Linux Mint as it is beginner friendly.
+Installed Linux Mint as it is beginner friendly.
 Didnt face any issues.